 TL;DR: The Centers for Medicare & Medicaid Services modified NCD 205, the National Coverage Determination governing Medicare sweat test coverage, effective March 7, 2026.
-Here's what billing teams need to do.
+Here's what billing teams need to know.

 | Field | Detail |